Is IBM Actually Based on Diversity or Indian Labor?

 IBM – A Commitment to Firing Domestic Workers from their Jobs and Replacing Them With Indians

 IBM has followed a multidecade policy of removing domestic workers from their jobs and replacing them with lower-cost Indian resources, both in-home IT market countries and in India.
-This has partially covered up the fact that IBM is a company in steep decline.
+This has partially covered up that IBM is a company in steep decline.
 This, profit maximization, is why IBM embraces “diversity” which IBM seems to define as hiring mostly Indians from one region of India.
 That is to IBM Diversity = Indians and does not = domestic employees.

 There is no lie that proponents of Indian labor won’t tell to maintain these profits.
 Unless something is done, every issue discussed in this article and the articles above, we predict will get worse.